R00tendo/BucketDump/README.md

 ![Logo](https://github.com/R00tendo/BucketDump/assets/72181445/d005bad0-1cd7-4dc3-af6b-cf62e6210590)

 ## Description
-<b>A minimalistic tool to dump a whole S3 bucket to your local computer WIHTOUT AN API KEY.
-Note that for this program to work the main page of the bucket has to be bucket listing.</b>
+<b>A minimalistic tool to dump a whole S3 bucket to your local computer WITHOUT AN API KEY.
+Note that this program only works for buckets where the www root is the bucket listing.</b>

 ## Installation
 ```